-Each year – brings a fresh new start and 2017 is going to be quite the year for Kathryn Best – a new city, home, job, blog and many new adventures.
-I read her first blog post and wanted to know more.
+Each year brings a fresh new start, and 2017 is going to be quite the year for Kathryn Best—a new city, home, job, blog, and many new adventures.
+After reading her first blog post, I wanted to know more.
 Here is my one-on-one with the face behind Beauty & The Best.

 Kathryn Best